depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 Of course, thank you to Sasha Naidoo, Egor Lakomkin, Taliesin Beynon, Sebastian Bodenstein, Julia Rozanova, Charline Le Lan, Paul Cresswell, Timothy Reeder, and Michał Królikowski for beta-testing the guide and giving invaluable feedback.
 A special thank you to Martin Arjovsky, Tim Salimans, and Ishaan Gulrajani for joining us for the weekly meetings.

-Finally, thank you to Ulrich Paquet and Stephan Gouws for introducing me to Cinjon.
+Finally, thank you to Ulrich Paquet and Stephan Gouws for introducing many of us to Cinjon.

 <div class="deps-graph">
   <iframe class="deps" src="/assets/wgan-deps.svg" width="400"></iframe>